Tariffs — An Explainer

 What are tariffs?

-Tariffs are taxes on imported goods that, when well-targeted and strategically planned, can be a powerful economic tool.
-They help counter unfair trade practices, serve as negotiation leverage, and generate revenue.
-When combined with subsidies in a national industrial policy, tariffs can support strategically important industries like electric vehicles, medical equipment, and semiconductors.
+Tariffs are taxes on imported goods.
+When targeted and strategically planned, they can counter unfair trade practices, serve as negotiation leverage, and generate revenue.
+When combined with subsidies in a national industrial policy, tariffs can support strategically important industries like electric vehicles and semiconductors.
 They can also protect domestic jobs, address trade imbalances, and pressure foreign adversaries.
-However, broad, poorly planned tariffs can harm the economy, trigger trade wars, and disrupt global stability.
-Not all tariffs are created equal.
+But not all tariffs are created equal.
+Broad, poorly planned tariffs can harm the economy, trigger trade wars, and disrupt global stability.

 Who pays for tariffs?